j-c-cook/cpgfunctionEP/README.md

 This ran what used to just be the main.cpp built file.

 # Acknowledgments
-The initial funding of this research project was provided by Dr. Jeffrey D.
-Spitler of Oklahoma State University.
-Further development of the library was funded by the National Renewable Energy Laboratory (NREL), which is owned by the U.S. Department of Energy (DOE).
-The NREL contract requests delivery of cpgfunction for use in EnergyPlus as a third party tool to calculate fast and accurate g-functions.
-Initial integration into EnergyPlus makes use of the UBHWT boundary condition with the adaptive discretization scheme to approximate UIFT g-functions.

 The original g-function theory appeared in a Per Eskilon's PhD thesis, his advisor who helped develop that theory was Prof. Johan Claesson of Lund University in Sweden.
 Massimo Cimmino, Assistant Professor at Polytechnique